Creating a new diagnostic in quick-lint-js

 Each diagnostic in quick-lint-js has a unique diagnostic code as the

-diagnostic code is the letter E
+.
+A diagnostic code is the

-followed by four decimal
+followed by four decimal digits.
+Let's be lazy

-digits.
-Let's be lazy and reuse an existing diagnostic code for now:
+and reuse an existing diagnostic code for now:

-diagnostic is for a possible issue, so let's pick
+possible issue, so let's pick

 warning